 - Once back from review, you’ll get an email from the editorial management system with the decision.

-- Major revision: essentially the same as 6b.
-Both 6b and 6c result in your manuscript being reviewed again.
+- Major revision: essentially the same as reject and resubmit.
+Both reject and resubmit and Major revision result in your manuscript being reviewed again.
 You’ll need to carefully prepare both the manuscript and the response to reviewers as the reviewers will see both.
-Back to step 3 with a response letter.
+Back to step C with a response letter.

 - Minor revision: is unusual after the first round of review, so if you get this decision first time it’s something to celebrate.
 You may have already done one (or more) rounds of Major revision before you get here.
 After addressing the Minor revisions, your manuscript should now only be assessed by the AE, so you should address your responses to them.